citp/privacy-policy-historical/l/lp/lpa/lpages.co.md

-> *The following text is extracted and transformed from the lpages.co privacy policy that was archived on 2019-06-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190617074336id_/https%3A//www.leadpages.net/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the lpages.co privacy policy that was archived on 2019-12-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191214061517id_/https%3A//www.leadpages.net/privacy) for the most accurate reproduction.*

-# Leadpages Privacy Policy
+# Leadpages Privacy Policy - Know How We Protect and Your Data

 * ## OUR APPROACH TO PRIVACY